outloudvi/mw2fcitx/README.md

         tweaks,
     # Converter configurations.
     "converter": {
-        # opencc is a built-in converter.
+        # pypinyin is a built-in converter.
         # For custom converter functions, just give the function itself.
         "use": "pypinyin",
         "kwargs": {